Breeding and Reproduction

 Industry changes to the value of fat and protein are reflected in the breed makeup of the bull team.

-- 15+ high quality heifer replacement animals to sell as calves (or other)
+- Beef calves and high quality heifer replacements to sell as calves providing an income for the farm.

-- Estimated that only 20% of progeny to categorise as ‘Bobbie’ (versus 65%+ in historical mating program)
+- Estimated 20% of progeny to categorise as ‘Bobbie’ (versus 65%+ in historical mating program).